Temporary, relocated or defunct Central and South American tower bell instruments

 Sacred Heart Catholic Church, Georgetown, Guyana

-This twin-towered wooden building was constructed in 1862 for the Portuguese community.
+This twin-towered wooden building was constructed in 1862 for the Portuguese community there.
 In 1905, Meneely/Watervliet supplied 10 bells, equipped with a chimestand.
-The building and chime were totally destroyed by fire on Dec.26, 2004.
-A blogger's article about the city includes photos of the building before and after the fire.
+The building and chime were totally destroyed by fire on Dec.26, 2004, so its site data page is now marked defunct.

 Cathedral of the Immaculate Conception, Port of Spain, Trinidad

 This twin-towered stone building formerly held 12 bells.
 Details are unknown, but presumably they were a variegated collection forming a peal typical of ancient Catholic churches in this region.
 In 1825, a major earthquake severely damaged the building, and must have destroyed some of the bells.
 The tops of the towers were rebuilt in wood, and the stonework of the north tower now contains only four bells, hung in typical Spanish style.
-This site is identified in the database as
+Therefore its site data page is now marked defunct.

 Return to Indexes to tower bell sites in Central and South America.